 Three major planning activities are conducted by the State in connection with its receipt of federal funding for housing and community development activities.
 These plans are developed with public input and further the State’s goals to provide decent, affordable housing, and build strong communities.

-An annual plan that serves as the application for approximately $10 million in federal funding for community and economic development and housing projects, and homeless assistance, and includes the state's priorities, objectives and desired outcomes for those funds.
+A five-year plan updated annually that serves as the application for approximately $10.5 million in federal funding for community and economic development, affordable housing projects, and homeless assistance, and includes the state's priorities, objectives and desired outcomes for those funds.

-A report conducted every five years measuring the state's housing needs and gaps in the areas of homeowner and renter housing, housing for the elderly, and special needs housing and projecting how these may change over a five-year period.
-The current report covers the period 2015-2020.
+A study conducted every five years measuring the state's housing needs and gaps for homeowner and renter housing, housing for the elderly, and special needs housing, and projecting how these may change over a five-year period.
 The Housing Needs Assessment is used in developing the HUD Consolidated Plan.

-Annual report required by statute describing the major State and Federal funding sources used for housing development and housing assistance and subsidies, that is submitted to Vermont's General Assembly.
+An annual report required by statute describing the major State and federal funding sources used for housing development and housing assistance and subsidies, that is submitted to Vermont's General Assembly.

 The state’s fair housing activities includes a study conducted every five years in connection with the HUD Consolidated Plan that identifies impediments (barriers) to fair housing choice in Vermont and lists possible remedies (actions) the State can take to address them.
 In addition, the state facilitates fair housing training for municipal officials.